jkbrzt/rrule/README.md

     </tr>
     <tr>
         <td><code>byhour</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the hours to apply the recurrence to.
         </td>
     </tr>
     <tr>
         <td><code>byminute</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the minutes to apply the recurrence to.
         </td>
     </tr>
     <tr>
         <td><code>bysecond</code></td>
-        <td>If given, it must be either an integer, or a sequence of
+        <td>If given, it must be either an integer, or an array of
             integers, meaning the seconds to apply the recurrence to.
         </td>
     </tr>